 The only way to improve coaching knowledge is to change these unfounded

-beliefs into valid ordered knowledge, that is, coaching
+beliefs into valid ordered knowledge, that is, evidence-based, coaching

 best-practice.
 The introduction of orderliness, if it is accepted,

 Coaching results will remain disordered unless